Postdoc position in Experimental Molecular Physics at the University of Campinas (Unicamp), Brazil

 4

 Venue.
-The event will be held at the Salvador Convention Center, in the capital of Bahia.
-Learn more.
+The event will be held at the convention center UP Experience, in the city of Curitiba, capital of the state of Parana.
+Visit the website of the center.

 Exhibitors.
-26 companies and startups have already confirmed their participation in our booth exhibition.
-See here.
+15 companies and startups have already confirmed their participation in our booth exhibition.
+Organizations interested in booths and other forms of participation should contact us via comercial@sbpmat.org.br.

 Upcoming events